breatheco-de/content/src/content/lesson/making-react-components.md

 As a **Function**:

-Use the useEffect hook for the life cicle.
+Use the useEffect hook for the life cycle.
 [More information here](https://content.breatheco.de/lesson/react-hooks-explained).

 As a **Class**: